arthur-chaves/arthur-chaves/README.md

 ---
 ## 🚀 About Me

-I’m a multilingual data engineer based in Europe with a background in Economics & Finance.
+I’m a data engineer based in Europe with a background in Economics & Finance.
 I enjoy architecting and maintaining data flows that empower decision-makers with clean, reliable insights.

 My experience spans across industries, including manufacturing, food & beverage, and banking — where I've led large-scale projects involving ETL orchestration, data governance, and real-time processing.